POST CONFERENCE - CENTRAL JAPAN

 Kanazawa

-Finally, visit Kanazawa Castle, originally built in the late 16th century.
+Visit Kanazawa Castle, originally built in the late 16th century.
 Although much of the original structure was destroyed over the years, the castle has been meticulously restored.
-The castle grounds include the reconstructed Gyokuseninmaru Garden and the impressive Ishikawa-mon Gate, which leads to Kenroku-en Garden, one of Japan's three most beautiful gardens.
+The castle grounds include the impressive Ishikawa-mon Gate, which leads to Kenroku-en Garden, one of Japan's three most beautiful gardens.
 This spacious garden, dating back to the 1670’s, features stunning landscapes, including ponds, streams, waterfalls, and tea houses.
-Each season brings a different kind of beauty to the garden, from cherry blossoms in spring to vibrant autumn leaves.

 PSA TRAVEL (IMPACT EVENTS)